DavideDaCol/groovechip/README.md

 ### Menu navigation flow

 **Joystick up/down**:
-  - move up and down in the menu
+  - Move up and down in the menu

 **Joystick left**:
-  - move to the previous menu
+  - Move to the previous menu

 **Joystick right**:
-  - move to the selected menu
+  - Move to the selected menu

 **Joystick button**:
-  - move to recording mode (see the flow below) **Button**:
+  - Move to recording mode (see the flow below)

+**Button**:
-  - move to the button menu if a sample is associated to that button
+  - Move to the button menu if a sample is associated to that button
-  - move to the sample load menu
+  - Move to the sample load menu
-  - select the button to record into if in record mode **Potentiometer**:
+  - Select the button to record into if in record mode

+**Potentiometer**:
-  - changes the value or toggle the option depending on the current menu
+  - Changes the value or toggle the option depending on the current menu

 ### Recording flow